abdulhaseeb1244/abdulhaseeb1244/README.md

 <div align="center">

- 🌱 I'm Abdul Haseeb, Persuing Bachelor of Computer Science at Salim Habib University.
+ 🌱 I am Abdul Haseeb, currently pursuing a Bachelor's degree in Computer Science at the Institute of Business Management (IoBM), with a strong passion for technology, software development, and innovative problem-solving.
  </div>

 <div align="center">